What is a GI MAP Stool Test and How Can It Help?

 This test is ideal for those who are suffering from digestive issues, such as constipation, diarrhea, bloating, acid reflux, pain in the stomach, irritable bowel syndrome (IBS), and inflammatory bowel disease (IBD).

-It can be done at any age and I have run stool tests for 12-month-old babies, right up to people in their 80's, you are never too young or too old to optimize your digestion.
+It can be done at any age, and I have run stool tests for 12-month-old babies, right up to people in their 80s, you are never too young or too old to optimize your digestion.

-It is also a valuable test for those who are dealing with hormonal imbalances as the GI-MAP Stool Test works in measuring the amount of beta-glucuronidase in your body, which can affect the detoxification of estrogen.
+It is also a valuable test for those who are dealing with hormonal imbalances, as the GI-MAP Stool Test works in measuring the amount of beta-glucuronidase in your body, which can affect the detoxification of estrogen.
 High levels of beta-glucuronidase will lead to your body reabsorbing the estrogen, and environmental toxins that have gone through phase one of liver detoxification, causing estrogen dominance.

-The GI-MAP test also aims to get an extensive collection of microbial targets and digestive and immune markers, making it a huge help for those who have or are suspecting that they have autoimmune disorders and chronic ailments.
+The GI-MAP test also aims to get an extensive collection of microbial targets and digestive and immune markers, making it a huge help for those who have or are suspecting that they have autoimmune disease and chronic ailments.